How To Differentiate An Original Gibson From A Copy: A Guide

-Want to know how to tell an original Gibson from a copy?
+Want to learn how to tell an original Gibson from a copy?
 We understand your concern.
-The world of counterfeiting is one of the most lucrative worldwide.
-This is due to the easy access to advertising they have through social media and ecommerce sites.
+The world of counterfeiting is one of the most lucrative, and this is due to the easy access to advertising through social media and ecommerce sites.
 This great accessibility and ability to replicate that many manufacturers have, is a cause for concern for users who do not know how to distinguish between an original brand and its respective copies.

-The main focus of distrust falls on the Chinese industry, which since the beginning of the 21st century has been characterized by a large number of counterfeiting companies.
-Also due to the absence of policies and legislation to prevent counterfeiters from distributing their products.
+The main portion of distrust falls on the Chinese industry, which has since the beginning of the 21st century been characterized by a large number of counterfeiting companies.
+The issue is also due to the lack of policies and legislation that prevent counterfeiters from distributing their products.

-In an attempt to take steps in the right direction, the Chinese government is committed to enforcing respect for intellectual property.
+In an attempt to take a step in the right direction, the Chinese government is committed to enforcing respect for intellectual property.
 Nevertheless, the counterfeiting industry is still very present and many buyers continue to fall into its traps.

-That’s why in this article we tell you some important facts so you can tell the difference between an original Gibson and a copy.
-Whether it’s something as simple as the name or something as technical as the construction or components, after reading this information you will be able to make the right decision when buying a Gibson guitar.
+That's why in this article, we will provide you with some important facts so you can spot the difference between an original Gibson and a copy.
+Whether it's something as simple as the name, or something as technical as the construction or components, after reading this article you will be able to make the right call when buying a Gibson guitar.

 How to recognize a Gibson counterfeit

 As for the name, there are two types of imitations: 1. the exact ones and 2. those that do not pretend to be originals, known as shanzhai copies.
-The intention of the first one is to make people believe that it is an original model and therefore seeks to be accurate, although it differs in many aesthetic aspects.
-The second is openly a counterfeit, although it may have names very similar to the original brand.
+The intention of the former is to make people believe that it's an original model and therefore seeks to be accurate, although it differs in many aesthetic aspects.
+The latter is openly a counterfeit, although it may have very similar names to the original brand.

-A shanzhai copy of Gibson is the popular Chibson Les Paul, which may look the same, but tacitly says it is not.
+A shanzhai copy of Gibson is the popular Chibson Les Paul, which may look the same, but tacitly says it's not.
 In the end, who would confuse Chibson with Gibson?
 Well, you may be surprised to learn that some very novice buyers can be confused by both names.

-However, there are many users who purchase a guitar of this type of brand despite being aware that it is not an original Gibson.
+However, there are many users who purchase a guitar of this type of brand despite being aware that it's not an original Gibson.
 But if you want to differentiate an original Gibson from a copy, you must pay attention to the transcription of the name.

 Inclination and location of the name